akshayy02/bookStoreApp/README.md

 Online Bookstore Application

-This is a MERN stack application for browsing, reading, and purchasing books online.
+This is a MERN stack application for browsing and reading books online.
-It features a responsive design, a catalog of over 100 books, and tiered access for free and premium content.
+It features a responsive design, a catalog of multiple books, and tiered access for free and premium content.
 Users can register, log in, and access premium books securely.

 Instructions to Run: